Presenting…

 Well, it took a while to try to push the project a bit farther down the track.
 I first tried just importing the .obj into Studio, and going at it with the geometry editor, selecting polygons and saving them as material zones.
 That was not difficult, just took some time.
 And then I applied shaders (a fancy name for a tiled texture) or image files (the image of the cross-cut log, or the linear woodgrain) to the different material zones.

 Well, that almost worked.
 But, as you can see, there were areas that glitched.
 Several of them.
-That area around the eye would not take the shader correctly, and no attempt to scale the tiles in that area would make it match up with the surrounding texture.
-The most absurd was on the nose and chin area where instead of applying the image of the cross-cut log, rather than applying to the whole matt zone, it applied to *each individual polygon* so that instead of the end of a log, I had an area dotted with tiny little pictures of the end of a log.
+That area around the eye would not take the shader correctly, and no attempt to scale the tiles in that area would make the pattern match up with the surrounding texture.
+The most absurd was on the nose and chin area where when attempting to apply the image of the cross-cut log, rather than applying to the whole matt zone, it applied to *each individual polygon* so that instead of the end of a log, I had an area dotted with tiny little pictures of the end of a log.
 And there was no way to get around that problem, either.

 A quiery in the forums ultimately revealed that the problem was that the model was not UV Mapped.